swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 ### Binary framework distribution

-The package registry specification could be amended to support distributing packages as [XCFramework] bundles.
+The registry specification could be amended to support the distribution of [XCFramework] bundles or [artifact archives][SE-0305].

 ```http
 GET /github.com/mona/LinkedList/1.1.1.xcframework HTTP/1.1